LennyDuan/Interview/BBC/codingProcess.md

 The requirement is not __big data__ as well.
 __I am in the wrong direction for 4 days__.
 I need modify what I have write.
 And back to the correct directions.

+The details are in the algorithmProcess.md

+__Well, it is not a pure algorithm challenge, it should be big data__ Back to big data challenge.